Georgia Estate Planning Attorney

 What is estate planning?

 There are two things certain in life: death and taxes.
 Estate planning helps you prepare for both of these inevitable events in the future.
-An estate plan spells out the rules for how you dispose of property and transfer assets upon death (or even prior to death in the event of disability or incapacity).
+An estate plan includes the preparation of a Will, as well as documents that state your medical and financial desires in the event you were to become incapacitated.
+These documents explain not only your intentions as to your estate and minor children in the event of your passing, but also who will act on your behalf in your absence of incapacitation to ensure your wishes are carried out.
 The ultimate goal of estate planning is to help you preserve wealth and direct it to intended beneficiaries like children, grandchildren, spouses, family members, business partners, friends, and charitable causes.

 What assets/property will be part of my estate?